 WHY IS CERTIFIED ORGANIC FOOD IMPORTANT?

 Organic foods are important for many reasons.
 They are produced within a sustainable, ethical system.
-A good farmer will nourish the soil so that their land retains its nutrients year after year.
+A good farmer will nourish the soil so that their land retains its nutrients and build organic matter year after year.
 Organic growers avoid using chemicals that may be harmful to people, animals, insects and the earth.
 Organic food production nurtures fairer relationships between the producers, workers, and consumer.
 Healthy Soils, Healthy Plants, Healthy People!

 ON THE MERITS OF SEASONAL PRODUCE

-At Taste Nature we source all our produce from New Zealand suppliers – with the exception of turmeric (Fiji) and bananas (Organic/Fairtrade).
+At Taste Nature we source almost all our produce from New Zealand suppliers – the main exceptions are turmeric (Fiji) and bananas (Organic/Fairtrade).
 Not only is it better for the environment (less air-miles) and healthy local community (direct relationship to grower) but also, it makes it a little more exciting when new season asparagus arrives, and when we get to pull out the preserves in the middle of the winter!

 HOW CAN I EAT WHOLEFOODS AND ORGANICS AFFORDABLY

 We aim to make organic food accessible to a wide cross-section of our local community.
 A diet that consists of whole grains and legumes, seasonal produce, and a small amount of meat and dairy can be affordable, and the consumption of processed foods can be reduced.
 We work hard to supply a wide range of our bulk organic wholefoods – by supplying bulk we lower costs on packaging, wastage and enable you to buy as little or as much as you like.

 We encourage everyone to grow their own vegetables – all you need is a few pots or a small plot in the garden.
 Gardening is good for the mind, body and spirit.
 Fitness, fresh air, and a sense of accomplishment in producing your own food!